garon-lab/mut-sig-aa-model/README.md

 # MULTIOMIC INTEGRATION

 This pipeline integrates multiple omics layers (DNA, RNA, methylation, protein, and copy number) for each case-id listed in a manifest.
-Can be used with an existing unifed manifest built with make_manifest.py or separate manifestsOnly the final protein files (with copy number added) are retained in the output directory.
-Note protein files must be preprocessed and in the format {Case-ID}.csv (see protein_preprocessor.py)
+Can be used with an existing unifed manifest built with make_manifest.py or separate manifests.
+Only the final protein files (with copy number added) are retained in the output directory.
+Note protein files must be preprocessed and in the format {Case-ID}.csv (see protein_preprocessor.py).
+DNA files similarly can be modified with the dna_preprocessor.py.

 Dependencies: csv, argparse, shutil, pandas, numpy